yasmeenzoubi/GWAS-cad-pipeline/README.md

 # Genome-Wide Association Study of Coronary Artery Disease

 ## Introduction/Quick Summary
-In this project I will be analyzing the single nucleotide polymorphisms (SNPs) mutations from the coronary artery disease (CAD) genome-wide association study (GWAS) dataset obtained from the NHGRI-EBI GWAS Catalog.
+In this project I will be analyzing the single nucleotide polymorphisms (SNPs) mutations from the coronary artery disease (CAD) genome-wide association study (GWAS) dataset of 4552 associations obtained from the NHGRI-EBI GWAS Catalog.
 I will upload the SNP data to R, generate plots for visualization of the statistically significant SNPs, where SNPs are illustrated to be significantly associated with CAD via a qqplot and the most significant genes are observed in chromosomes 6 and 9 via a Manhattan plot.
 I will then identify the SNPs that meet the GWAS p-value threshold of 5 x 10^-8, overlap them with Ensembl gene IDs database, and then map the SNPs the matched gene name.
 HMCN2 and CDKN2B-AS1 (ANRIL) were the genes the with the most significant SNPs.
 HMCN2 is a gene which plays a role in cell adhesion, whereas ANRIL a noncoding RNA linked to human diseases.
 SNPs present on both play a role in CAD and other various heart conditions.
 Both HMCN2 and ANRIL are found in chromosome 9 as confirmed via GenomicRanges analysis and the Manhattan plot.
 This workflow can potentially be useful in research and clinical settings as analyzing significant SNPs and their physiological results can help with the development of targeted gene therapy to treat chronic and life-threatening diseases such as various heart conditions.

 The GWAS file can be downloaded here: https://www.ebi.ac.uk/gwas/efotraits/EFO_0001645